edf-hpc/puppet-hpc/puppet-config/modules/opa/README.md

 * `hpclib` module (`hpc_file()` function)

 ### Beginning with opa

+The module deploys the base Intel Omni-Path software stack on nodes but it also controls software components of the Omni-Path ecosystem (FE, FM, FM GUI).

 The module is able to define device groups (such as OPA switches groups) into the OPA FM XML configuration file and then set Performance Manager (PM) port